-Can I include a co-investigator or any other research staff on the proposal?
+Can I include a Project Co-Lead or any other research staff on the proposal?
 No, only the fellow can be included.

 Will proposals be assessed for their value for money?
 Are there any guidelines to conform to 'value for money'?